 Waddle would be even more valuable in full PPR, but he's still worth using with a salary outside the top-10 wide receivers.
 Any concerns about Tua Tagovailoa or target competition have been completely erased, as Tua has looked terrific in the league's most concentrated WR target tree.
 In fact, both Tyreek Hill and Waddle's target-per-route rates are higher than any single-season leader over the past five years!

 Waddle saw the second-most air yards last week, and the Dolphins should have to pass a ton again Sunday facing a potent Bills offense.
-Their defense, however, might be missing starters Micah Hyde, Jordan Poyer, Tre'Davious White and Dane Jackson from their secondary.
+Their defense, however, will be missing starters Micah Hyde (placed on IR), Jordan Poyer (reportedly out), Tre'Davious White and Dane Jackson from their secondary.
 In a matchup featuring two offenses ranking top-three in pass rate over expectation with this week's highest over/under, fire up all wideouts involved.

 Detroit Lions @ Minnesota Vikings